 When we purchased our Apple computers, we signed up for the One-to-One coaching and learned SO much about all the features of our computers, our phones, our iPad, etc. It was most definitely worth the $99 fee for the year.

-I’ve also asked retired people for help on various projects or for more information about certain topics, and I can’t even begin to tell you how excited they were to “teach” me their skills.
+I’ve also asked retired people for help on various projects or for more information about certain topics, and I think they were more excited to teach me their skills than I was to learn the new skills.

 8. Attend a Seminar or Watch a Documentary